Doesn’t the Bible Repeatedly Say God Directly CAUSES Sickness, Destruction, and Death?

 “And God said to Noah, ‘The end of all flesh has come before Me, for the earth is filled with violence through them; and behold, I will destroy them with the earth,” (Genesis 6:13)

-Since the statement, “I will destroy them” is in the Hiphil verb form it could be understood as permissive rather than causative.
+Since the statement, “I will destroy them” is in the Hiphil verb tense it could be understood as permissive rather than causative.
 Confirmation of this is found in Isaiah 54:9, which presents the flood in the permissive:

 “Just as in the time of Noah I swore that I would never again PERMIT the waters of a flood to cover the earth and destroy its life, so now I swear that I will never again pour out My anger on you.”
 (Isaiah 54:9, The Living Bible)

-When commenting on the flood, Jesus never said His Father caused or sent it.
+When commenting on the Flood, Jesus never said His Father caused or sent it.
 Instead of saying something like, “My Father sent a flood and destroyed them all”, He simply said, “The flood came and destroyed them all” (Luke 17:27; see also Matthew 24:39).

 And please don’t get confused at phrases such as, “the wrath of the LORD was aroused”, or, “I will never again pour out My anger on you”, because God’s wrath (anger) isn’t about “lashing out” to cause harm but God reluctantly removing His protective presence at the persistent sinner’s request thus permitting the calamity to strike.
 When Aaron and Miriam spoke against Moses, we read: